BUX Referral Code 2026: Free Share up to €200

 About this offer

-BUX is a European neobroker founded in the Netherlands, now an ABN AMRO subsidiary since 2025, letting you invest commission-free in stocks and ETFs.
-Available across 8 European countries (Netherlands, Belgium, France, Germany, Austria, Spain, Ireland, Italy), BUX targets young European investors building wealth simply.
-The platform has more than a million customers and focuses on long-term investing via automatic savings plans.
+Open a BUX account through a referral link and you receive a free share worth up to €200, with no minimum deposit — and the referrer gets a free share too (a "give 1, get 1" model, capped at 10 shares).
+BUX is a European neobroker founded in 2013 in the Netherlands, an ABN AMRO subsidiary since July 2024, letting you invest commission-free in stocks and ETFs.
+Available across 8 European countries (Netherlands, Belgium, France, Germany, Austria, Spain, Ireland, Italy), BUX has more than a million customers.

-Click the promo link to access the Commission-free on BUX.
+Click the promo link to access the Up to €200 on BUX.
 This offer is verified and regularly updated.

 What is BUX?

 BUX is a European neobroker founded in 2013 in Amsterdam (Netherlands), which began as a gamified trading app before pivoting to serious investing.
-In 2025, ABN AMRO, one of the largest banks in the Netherlands, completed its full acquisition of BUX.
+In 2024, ABN AMRO, one of the largest banks in the Netherlands, completed its full acquisition of BUX.
 In February 2026, Marlou Jenniskens became CEO, succeeding co-founder Yorick Naeff.
 In 2026, BUX has more than a million customers across 8 European countries: France, the Netherlands, Belgium, Germany, Austria, Spain, Ireland and Italy.
 It positions itself as the broker for young European investors, with a mobile-first experience and commission-free savings plans on stocks and ETFs.
 To compare alternatives, see Trade Republic or Scalable Capital.

 Commission-free investing on BUX